TreeLLi/AROID/README.md

-# AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentationn
+# AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation

 This is the official code repository of the paper titled "AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation", which is accepted by the International Journal of Computer Vision in 2024.